-They are responsible to set plans and guide department people as per the instruction given by CEOs.
+They are responsible to set plans and guiding department people as per the instruction given by CEOs.
 They receive required instruction and authority from CEOs and are responsible to guide lower-level managers.
 They provide the progress report to CEOs and maintain disciple in the organization.

 Supervisors, coordinators, superintendents, etc. are examples of lower-level managers.
 They are operational managers who directly interact with the actual doer (working-level employees) of the organization.

 They work under the departmental heads and have the duty to implement plans and strategies made by top and middle-level managers.
-The manager, leads, motivates, and controls working employees and speaks on queries on behalf of working employees.
+The manager leads, motivates, and controls working employees and speaks on queries on behalf of working employees.